USRSE/usrse25/pages/program/talks.md

 aria-expanded="false" aria-controls="collapse22">
-"Principles for developing a personal project management workflow as a Research Software Engineer in an autonomous or highly independent context", Henry Burgess
+"Principles for developing a personal project management workflow as a Research Software Engineer in an autonomous or highly independent context"<br> Henry Burgess
 </button>
 </h5>
 </div>